 How to Rate Your Score

 To be more accurate on the Spiritual Gift you need to look both at your passion with the gift and the experience with or evidence of the gift.
 If your passion is 3 – 5 then it is high.
 If your passion is 1 – 2 then it is low.
-It is the same with the experience with or evidence of the gift.
+It is the same with the experience where you rate evidence of the gift in your life.
 Is the experience/evidence high (3 – 5) or is it low (1 – 2)?

 Plot your scores on the grid

 Notice that Experience/Evidence is on the vertical axis and Passion is on the horizontal axis.
 So an Experience/Evidence score of 3 and a Passion score of 2 and would be in the number 2 quadrant.

 Quadrant 1 = High Passion and High Experience/Evidence